 ‘It’s right there!’
 I said in a loud stage whisper.
 The platypus immediately disappeared under the water.

-‘We try not to make any sudden movements or loud noises, that can spook them’ came the advice from the back of the canoe.
+‘We try not to make any sudden movements or loud noises, that can spook them’.
 I lowered my arm and sat on my hands.
 Nat thanked me for spoiling the photo op’.

 Even though our first sighting didn’t go to plan, we went on to spot them regularly for the next hour and a half.
 Their smooth, flat bodies and the tell-tale v-shaped ripples appeared without warning across the lake.

-We soon learnt that seeing a platypus is not like spotting a kangaroo or emu.
+We soon learnt that seeing a platypus is not like spotting other wildlife like kangaroos or emus.
 They aren’t big.
 They don’t stop and ‘pose’ for pictures.
-In fact, they behave in exactly the way you expect animal with a reputation for being elusive to behave.
+In fact, they behave in exactly the way you expect an animal with a reputation for being elusive to behave.

 They stay on the surface for five to twenty seconds.
 When they are ‘on’ the surface they are still very low in the water.
 They duck under water in the blink of an eye, stay down for a minute or more and reappear many metres from where you last saw them.
 We got close enough on occasions to see their eyes, the colour of their fur, and their duck bills.